intrinsically/reslang-original/docs/paradigm.md

 # The Reslang Paradigm for API Creation

-Reslang provides an opinionated, resource oriented views of APIs.
+Reslang provides an opinionated, resource oriented approach to APIs.
 In this paradigm, you have resources (and subresources) on the server and you can perform operations on them via the REST verbs - the famous uniform interface. i.e.you can GET a resource, use POST to create, PUT & PUT to update, and DELETE to delete.

 Why is our approach opinionated?
 Well, it biases away from HATEOAS towards a simpler more pragmatic view.
 References to other resources are represented by ids, rather than links.